Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Invariant foliations

-For a local version, one can use \autoref{lem:general} and radial retraction (or smooth bump function or blid map (see \autoref{bump}) if one needs smooth results).
+For a local version, one can use \autoref{lem:general} and radial retractions (or smooth bump functions or blid maps (see \autoref{bump}) if one needs smooth results).
 See also \autoref{thm:fake1} below for a local version for maps.
 The parallel results for continuous cocycles, which we do not give here, can be deduced from the bundle map case; see also \cite{Che18c}.

-\subsubsection{strong stable laminations}
+\subsection{Strong stable laminations}

-We give a restatement of \autoref{thmA} and the results in \autoref{properties} for maps (might not be invertible) in a local version.
-The parallel results for semiflows also hold which we omit the detailed statements.
-The results can hold for Lipschitz maps in metric spaces which include the two-sided shifts of finite type and the restrictions of Axiom A diffeomorphisms to hyperbolic basic sets, or smooth maps in Finsler(-Banach) manifolds.
-First consider a classical result in the finite dimensional setting; we reprove this result to show how our main results can be applied.
+Let us consider the local version of \autoref{thmA} about maps, as well as that of the relevant results in \autoref{properties}.
+The parallel results for semiflows also hold.
+The results can hold for Lipschitz maps in metric spaces (which include two-sided shifts of finite type and restrictions of Axiom A diffeomorphisms to hyperbolic basic sets) and smooth maps in Finsler (Banach) manifolds.
+First we re-prove a classical result in the finite-dimensional setting to show how our main results can be applied.